digital-land/organisation-dataset/README.md

 * [statistical-geography-non-metropolitan-district-eng](https://statistical-geography-non-metropolitan-district-eng.register.gov.uk)
 * [statistical-geography-unitary-authority-eng](https://statistical-geography-unitary-authority-eng.register.gov.uk)

+The data is matched against [https://opendatacommunities.org](https://opendatacommunities.org/home).

 This locally maintained dataset provides websites for local authorities, development corporations not yet listed on GOV.UK, and other missing values:

 * [data/organisations.csv](data/organisations.csv)

+The plan is to move to replace this locally maintained data with the website, and other data sourced from Wikipedia, such as https://www.wikidata.org/wiki/Q931180

 # Updating the collection